JustinDiament/PhotoMod/USEME.md

    _Example: monochrome_
     1. A layer must already be created and selected as the current layer
     2. The current layer must have an image imported
+5. **downscale** _[x_scale y_scale]_: downscales the current layer of the image by the given x and y scaling factors
+    1. A layer must already be created and selected as the current layer
+    2. The current layer must have an image imported
+    3. _x_scale_ and _y_scale_ must be integers between 1 and 100, inclusive
+6. **mosaic** _[seeds]_: mosaics the current layer of the image using the given number of seeds placed randomly within the image
+    1. A layer must already be created and selected as the current layer
+    2. The current layer must have an image imported
+    3. _seeds_ must be a natural number
 5. **current** _[layer_name]_: changes the current layer to the layer with the given name
    _Example: current layerOne_
     1. A layer must already be created that has the given name